 Global Learning for Sense of Belonging

-The GloBe (2021 – 2023) brings together the notions of pedagogical and shared leadership, co-teaching, Global Citizenship Education, as well as the 2030 Agenda for Sustainable Development in a unique way.
+The GloBe (2021 – 2023) gathered together the notions of pedagogical and shared leadership, co-teaching, Global Citizenship Education, as well as the 2030 Agenda for Sustainable Development in a unique way.

 to deepen and broaden the scope of day-to-day work of school principals towards pedagogical and shared leadership